Profit or loss is always calculated in the collateral currency for the contract.

 For vanilla Futures, profit or loss is calculated as:

-Profit or Loss in Base Currency = ( Futures Exit Price - Futures Entry Price ) * Position Size
+Profit or Loss in Quote Currency = ( Futures Exit Price - Futures Entry Price ) * Position Size

 |EXAMPLE: BITCOIN-DOLLAR FUTURES||

 |EXAMPLE: RIPPLE-DOLLAR FUTURES||

 Buying Futures will generally result in a profit if the price of the underlying increases: